creanero/beamModelTester/comparison_module/function_docs/merge_dfs.md

 ## Inputs
 Two data frames containing model or scope data\
-argument *norm_mode* which describes the desired normalisation mode to use
+modes dictionary which describes the desired normalisation and cropping modes to use

 ## Outputs
 One merged dataframe containing data for model, scope and differences